Our Sustainable Campus

 Demolition/construction waste diverted from landfills

-• High-efficiency lighting and daylight-dimming systems reduce power requirements.
-Overall, the project saves 25 percent more energy beyond ASHRAE standards.
+• High-efficiency lighting and daylight-dimming systems save 25% more energy beyond ASHRAE standards

-• Occupancy sensors automatically lower the heat when rooms have been vacant for a period of time.
+• Occupancy sensors automatically lower heat in vacant rooms

-• Low-flow plumbing fixtures reduce water usage by 42% when compared to the Energy Policy Act of 1992 fixture performance requirements.
+• Low-flow plumbing fixtures reduce water usage by 42% compared to the Energy Policy Act of 1992

-• Native and drought-adapted species and an efficient drip irrigation system minimize water demand for the landscaping.
+• Native and drought-adapted species with drip irrigation minimize landscaping water demand

-• 75 percent of demolition and construction debris was recycled.
+• 75% of demolition and construction debris was recycled

-• Recycled material, including concrete, drywall, and steel, was used where possible for construction.
+• Recycled concrete, drywall, and steel were used in construction where possible

-• Low chemical-emitting materials chosen for carpeting and paint.
+• Low chemical-emitting materials were chosen for carpeting and paint

 Jeff T. Blau Hall and Kresge Hall